 The miniature dolls back then were, for the most part, not to scale and their clothes were heavy and without much ornament.
 She dreamed of making her own Cinderella someday.
 In her twenties she found a shop that taught classes in making porcelain dolls and spent the next ten years learning about sculpting, mold making and china painting.
 Still, She struggled to create her vision of how the clothes should fit to look realistic.

-In 2003, She met IGMA artisan, Maria Jose Santos, who creates beautiful dolls and clothes and took classes from her in Maine at the International Guild of Miniature Artists School.
-From her, Marie learned the skills and techniques that she uses to create and design costumes for her original dolls as well as tips from other doll Artisans and Fellows on sculpting and mold making for miniatures.
+In 2003, Marie first attended and took classes in Maine at the International Guild of Miniature Artists School.
+Marie focused on taking classes which taught and where she could learn the skills and techniques that she uses to create and design costumes for her original dolls from other doll Artisans and Fellows as well as sculpting and mold making for miniatures.

-That same year, Marie met her partner, Erin Carter , who now collaborates with her on making "dollscapes", which compliment the dolls.
-"Dollscapes" are bases that are landscaped with flowers, bunnies, butterflies and other notions, or some may have marble or wood floors to suggest an interior scene.
+, "Dollscapes" are bases that are landscaped with flowers, bunnies, butterflies and other notions, or some may have marble or wood floors to suggest an interior scene.
 The idea for the "dollscapes" came to Marie from your youthful days with her grandmother who collected Meissen and Dresden figurines.
 Marie always loved how the figures would be in a garden, playing an instrument or carrying a love letter.
 The figures would tell a story that made them come alive in her imagination.
-Many of the "dollscapes" can be interchanged with any doll, and together Marie and Erin's creations tell a story or create a mood which draws the viewer into the magical world of miniatures .
+Many of the "dollscapes" can be interchanged with any doll.